-We also work with parents on Record of Achievements – confidential development records that will remain with your child even as they leave the pre-school and move on.
-This record helps us to celebrate his/her achievements.
+We also work with parents on online Record of Achievements – confidential development records that will remain with your child even as they leave the pre-school and move on.
+This helps us celebrate his/her achievements.
 Your child’s key person will work with you to collect information about your child’s needs, activities, interests and progress to ensure the effective development and well-being of your child.

 Claire Wilson – Manager, SENCO